Are You Offended When Mistake is Pointed Out?

-While it is preferred that she would have made her correction directly to you as the Sender — not your entire list, she did nothing wrong by letting everyone know the photo was not authentic if you had everyone’s e-mail address displayed.
-The number of folks who assume everything in an e-mail is true or correct is surprising!
+It is preferred that she would have made her correction directly to you as the Sender — not your entire list.
+However, she did nothing wrong by letting everyone know the photo was not authentic.
+Especially if you had everyone’s email address displayed.
+The number of folks who assume everything in an email is true or correct is surprising!

-If we do not take the time to vet e-mails before forwarding, we certainly cannot get mad when someone who does make these efforts points out to you that it is a hoax and simply states they always check things for accuracy before forwarding.
+If we do not take the time to vet emails before forwarding, we certainly cannot get mad when someone who does make these efforts points out to you that it is a hoax and simply states they always check things for accuracy before forwarding.

+You now know to check things out before forwarding.
 I also have an article on my site called the 5 Rules of Forwarding E-mail that you might find helpful in your quest for knowledge.